AMES (singer): 2018–Present: AMES

 In 2019, Ames collaborated with Tim Myers on a project called "AROWS" signed to Position Music.
-Since the project was released, songs from their debut EP have been featured on a third season episode of Siesta Key, Selling Sunset, and worldwide Samsung Galaxy product campaigns.
+Since the project was released, songs from their debut EP have been featured on a third-season episode of Siesta Key, Selling Sunset, and worldwide Samsung Galaxy product campaigns.

-For Adam Lambert, Kuney co-wrote the song “Overglow,” which would see its initial release on the Velvet Side A EP on September 27, 2019 followed by the full album release on March 20, 2020.
+For Adam Lambert, Kuney co-wrote the song “Overglow,” which would see its initial release on the Velvet Side A EP on September 27, 2019, followed by the full album release on March 20, 2020.
 A live in-studio recording of the track would be included on Velvet Side A - The Live Sessions, released on January 20, 2020.
-The song was included in Lambert’s live set lists in late 2019 and subsequent tours.
+The song was included in Lambert's live set lists in late 2019 and subsequent tours.

 During the COVID-19 pandemic in 2020, Mateo Sound dissolved and Amy returned to producing and releasing her music independently while exploring other projects and expanding her songwriting credits.

-The track “Sister Ray” from the Foxes album The Kick was also co-written by Kuney, and was released as a single on September 25, 2021 ahead of the full album release on February 11, 2022.
-The track would be featured in an eighth season episode of Love Island.
+The track “Sister Ray” from the Foxes album The Kick was also co-written by Kuney, and was released as a single on September 25, 2021, ahead of the full album release on February 11, 2022.
+The track would be featured in an eighth-season episode of Love Island.

-In the Fall of 2021, Kuney began teaching in the Music Industry department at the Herb Alpert School of Music at UCLA as a Professor of Songwriting.
+In the Fall of 2021, Kuney began teaching in the Music Industry department at the Herb Alpert School of Music at UCLA as a professor of Songwriting.

-The following year, Ames’ single “Hymn For Her” was released ahead of Valentine’s Day on February 11, 2022.
-The song would be featured in a second season episode of Warrior Nun.
+The following year, Ames’ single “Hymn For Her” was released ahead of Valentine's Day on February 11, 2022.
+The song would be featured in a second-season episode of Warrior Nun.
 She would later release the song "in this life" which was written in tribute to the show's fans who had shown her so much love in return for her support of the show.
 Kuney later launched a side project named I Amethyst to experiment with different, more aggressive emotions with the first single, “Your Queen,” being released on Friday, May 13, 2022.

-In May of 2023, Chappell Roan's chart-topping single, co-written by Amy, Red Wine Supernova was released, from the later September 2023 album release The Rise and Fall of a Midwest Princess.
+In May 2023, Chappell Roan's chart-topping single, co-written by Amy, Red Wine Supernova was released, from the later September 2023 album release The Rise and Fall of a Midwest Princess.

 In 2024, Amy signed non-exclusive sync deals with Position Music, Angry Mob Music, and Honestly Good Music, throwing herself into sync projects for film and television.
 Her song "How to Say Goodbye," a collaboration with Belinda Huang (BEZA) was placed in Season 7, Episode 6 of The Good Doctor.